Polymarket page showing odds for "Eternal Salvation in New Heavens and New Earth by 2037?"

 The Mugging

-At the core of every effective ideology is a belief in an unlikely but powerful future vision.
-Making this vision a reality is the core driving factor of the ideology.
+At the core of every compelling ideology is a belief in an unlikely but powerful future vision.
+Making this vision a reality is the core driving factor of the movement.

 Effective Altruism (EA) aims to quantitatively measure charity effectiveness and prioritize them accordingly.
 According to EA Against Malaria Foundation has been one of the most effective charities.
 It costs AMF $3K-$8K to save a life.
 At its core, EA is a reasonable framework that has come out of Oxford’s Philosophy Department.
 If there’s one thing that distinguishes such frameworks, it is that they fail to convince people outside of academia to actually change their actions.
 Quantitative arguments might convince journal reviewers to accept a submission but they’ll fail to convince people to act on your suggestions.
-EA has managed to connect ethical theory with practice through a Pascal’s Mugging.
-Large number of young, ambitious graduates of elite colleges have decided to join companies that align themselves with long-term priorities of EA.
-Back when OpenAI, Anthropic, and FTX were nascent startups, they were able to convince the top employees of Google and Jane Street to join them instead.
-Those who remained in high-paying positions have committed to donating 10% of their income to EA-approved causes.
+EA has managed to connect ethical theory with practice through an attention-capturing wager.

 EA doesn’t advocate for a single cause but instead has a set of priorities.
-Each of these priorities is best viewed as a Pascal’s Mugging of its own.
-Entire ideologies have been built around some of the best-known strategic priorities.
+Each of these priorities is best viewed as a probabilistic trap of its own.
+Entire belief systems have been built around some of the best-known strategic priorities.

 Here are a couple of examples: